Please contact us for any specific questions related to a project, lodge or excursion.

 What is the time difference?

-The South African Standard Time is 2 hours ahead of the Greenwich Mean Time.
+The South African Standard Time (South Africa) and Central African Time (Namibia) are both 2 hours ahead of Greenwich Mean Time.

 What kind of people are volunteering at Dream Wild Adventures?

 You don't have to be a wildlife expert to volunteer with us and we don't have an age limit either – it will just depend on the project you choose.
 If travelling on your own you should be 18 years or older and you be reasonably fit to join in with our activities.

 South African and Namibian electricity is 220/230 volts AC at 50 cycles a second, plug outlets are 15amp, three-pin (round).
 There are usually NO 2-point outlets for shavers.